Skip to Main Content

 • Your entire library via EndNote Desktop

-• Specific groups via EndNote Online
+• Specific groups via EndNote Web/Online

 What you can sync

-• One library per EndNote Online account
+• One library per EndNote Web/Online account.

-• Unlimited references and attachments
+• Unlimited references and attachments.

-• Up to 5,000 groups
+• Up to 5,000 groups.

 Important notes

-• That account becomes locked to the synced library on that computer
+• That account becomes locked to the synced library on that computer.

-• You cannot sync multiple libraries or use multiple accounts on the same computer or RMIT login
+• You cannot sync multiple libraries or use multiple accounts on the same computer or RMIT login.

-Always sync and manage your library on your own personal computer to avoid issues
+Always sync and manage your library on your own personal computer to avoid issues.

-Sync to a new EndNote Online account
+Sync to a new EndNote Web/Online account

 1. Open your EndNote Desktop library.

-2. Windows: go to Edit > Preferences > Sync.
+2. Windows: go to Edit Preferences Sync.

-Mac: go to EndNote 21 > Settings > Sync.
+Mac: go to EndNote Settings Sync.

 3. Press on the Enable Sync button.

-10. The Sync process will authorise your new account and automatically add any references to your EndNote Desktop library.
+6. The Sync process will authorise your new account and automatically add any references to your EndNote Desktop library.

-11. If you have references in the library, you will be asked to make a compressed backup.
+7. If you have references in the library, you will be asked to make a compressed backup.
 Please see the Back up page in this guide.

 Note: The first time you sync it may take a while for the sync process to complete (especially if you have many references with full-text).
 Future syncing will be quicker.
-Your EndNote Desktop and EndNote Online libraries will now sync automatically.
+Your EndNote Desktop and EndNote Web/Online libraries will now sync automatically.

-Sync to an existing EndNote Online account
+Sync to an existing EndNote Web/Online account

 1. Open your EndNote Desktop library.

-2. Windows: go to Edit > Preferences > Sync.
+2. Windows: go to Edit Preferences Sync.

-Mac: go to EndNote 21 > Settings > Sync.
+Mac: go to EndNote Settings Sync.

 4. Press OK.

-6. Click I agree.
+6. Select I agree.

 7. Your registration is complete.
-Click Sync.
+Select Sync.

 8. Press OK to save the settings.